MayorMono/SocialDistance-1.15.2/README.md

-# SocialDistance for Minecraft Spigot 1.15.2
+# SocialDistance for Minecraft Spigot/Bukkit 1.15.2